cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 purchase Bondi Wash Delicate Wash Fabric softener the next time you go to the store.
-You'd switch if you could, all your friends are using MetaScheduler now, but (a) you've had it since year 9, and (b) you once asked it how to move your current to-dos but it said it's impossible and refused to talk to you for two days.
+You'd switch if you could, all your friends are using MetaScheduler now, but (a) you've had it since year 9, and (b) you once asked it how to move your current to-dos but it said that would be impossible and then got snippy and refused to talk to you for two days.
 Anyway, you finally bought the damn fabric softener (you asked what fabric softener is used for, but it said you'd have to watch three ads and that seems hardly worth it).
 Then it let you know that you